SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

   restartPolicy: Always
 ```

-After the pod is running, you can access it and list topics with the following command:
+After the Pod is running, you can access it and list topics with the following command:

 ```bash
 kafka-busybox:/opt/kafka/bin$ ./kafka-topics.sh --list --bootstrap-server $SELDON_KAFKA_BOOTSTRAP_PORT_9092_TCP